victorqribeiro/perceptronCobol/README.md

 ## About

-I've been reading a lot about companies seeking COBOL programmers, so I decided to give it a shot and wrote a perceptron to clissify the (Iris dataset)[https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data].
+I've been reading a lot about companies seeking COBOL programmers, so I decided to give it a shot and wrote a perceptron to clissify the [Iris dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data).

 ## How to compile